leto/mastering_dpow/README.md

  * Other miscellaneous changes

-For instance, Hush was the first coin with 2 bytes of base58 prefix to be notarized by KMD.
+For instance, Hush was the first coin with 2 bytes of base58 prefix to be notarized.
 This caused issues because the internals of the coin assumes a 1 byte prefix in various places.
 Thankfully one of the amazing notary node operators stepped in and wrote a good chunk of C++ code to enable 2 byte prefixes, which makes many Zcash forks